Youth Night and Teen Nights

-Bellefonte Youth Center is open to all school-aged youth after school through the evening, 5 days a week.
+Bellefonte Youth Center is open to all school-aged youth after school through the evening, 4 days a week.
 The center provides a safe, supervised environment for kids where they can be with friends, get a snack or a meal, find help with homework, and participate in fun and meaningful activities with staff.
-The center is open 3:30pm to 7:30pm Monday through Friday but can change based on field trips and other activities.
+The center is open 2:30pm to 6:30pm Monday, Tuesday, Wednesday, and Friday, but can change based on field trips and other activities.
 Thursdays are reserved for Youth Nights (for 11- to 14-year-olds) and Teen Nights (for 14- to 18-year-olds).
 Click on this month’s activity calendar to view specific dates and times for Thursday groups.
 Summer hours starting June 10th – Aug 30th Monday, Tuesday, Wednesday, and Friday 11:00 am – 3:00 pm

 Mountaintop Youth Center

-Mountaintop Youth Center is open after school through the evening, 3 days a week.
+Mountaintop Youth Center is open after school through the evening, 4 days a week.
 The center provides a safe, supervised environment for kids where they can be with friends, get a snack or a meal, find help with homework, and participate in fun and meaningful activities with staff.
-The center is open 3pm to 7pm Monday, Tuesday, and Thursday, but hours can change based on field trips and other activities.
+The center is open 3pm to 7pm Monday, Tuesday, Wednesday and Thursday, but hours can change based on field trips and other activities.
 Summer hours are M-Thurs 9:30 am – 1:30 pm.

 Our Mobile Outreach team reaches out to kids and families by bringing activities to their neighborhoods each week.
 Program services include teaching kids how to be safe and how to access needs such as food, shelter, and free counseling.
 We also strive to give youth a sense of belonging through volunteering, mentoring, and youth advocacy.
 Current neighborhoods include Ashworth Woods, Beaver Farms, Centre Hall, Milesburg, Philipsburg, and Wingate.